-Below is the estimated cost of attendance for the 2014-2015 academic year.
-These figures have been determined by the university primarily for financial aid purposes.
+Noted below is the annual estimated cost of attendance for the 2016-2017 academic year.
+These figures are determined by the university primarily for financial aid purposes.
 If you apply for financial aid, the official cost of attendance below will be used to determine aid eligibility.
-Except for some U.S. veterans, or upon successful appeal, your total financial aid processed by the Haas Financial Aid Office or through the unviersity financial aid system (MyFinAid) cannot exceed the cost of attendance below.
+Except for some U.S. veterans, or upon a successful budget adjustment, your total financial aid as displayed in CalCentral cannot exceed the estimates below.

-1 The university also charges all incoming students a one-time Doc Fee of $83 in the Fall semester not included above.
+* The university also charges all incoming students a one-time Document Management Fee of $87 in the fall semester not included above.
 This is designed to allow smoother processing for requesting university transcripts over time.

-3 Living Expenses are on the conservative side and assume careful budgeting as well as sharing living quarters with at least one other person.
+** Living Expenses are on the conservative side and assume careful budgeting as well as sharing living quarters with at least one other person.
 Please be aware that your expenses may be higher depending on your personal lifestyle.
 Amounts are based on a nine-month academic year.

 *** SHIP may be waived upon submission of proof of a comparable health insurance policy.
 Waiver forms are available from University Health Services (UHS).
 Waiver requests must be submitted by August 31st for entering students; by July 15th for continuing students.
 Please note that SHIP does not include a spouse or dependents; that coverage must be purchased separately.
 For more information, please review these Dependent Care Options, or email your questions to (firstname.lastname@example.org).

 This budget does not include items such as credit card debt or automobile expenses.
 We recommend that you reduce these obligations before you enter school, as they cannot be considered in your financial aid budget under federal regulations.
 The budget does not include the costs of the Haas Summer Workshops (Quantitative and Communication), as these are optional.